 Finally, the last step was to layer this super easy gluten-free Black Forest Trifle.
 Following the steps on The Novice Chef post, I layered the cake, then the pudding, then the cherries, and then the whipped cream .
 I always worry that I’m going to layer it wrong.
 I don’t know why.
 Trifles are all about using what you have.
 Layer it any way that you want, am I right?!
 Through caution to the wind and follow your culinary creativity!

 Well, I’m happy to report that this easy gluten-free Black Forest Trifle was a success.
 The head of the kitchen committee at church messaged me to say “It was excellent!”
-Every last bit was consumed, down to the last crumb.
+They consumed every last bit, down to the last crumb.”
 Score one for gluten-free baking!
 I’ll add that to my list of other successful trifles, such as this peppermint Christmas Chocolate Trifle.
 Looking for something similar, but in a smaller portion size?
-Check out My Gluten-Free Miami’s recipe for an adorable Gluten Free Midnight Brownie Cookie Parfait.
+Check out Eat At Our Table’s recipe for an adorable Gluten Free Midnight Brownie Cookie Parfait.

 - 1 box gluten-free chocolate cake mix, prepared